Requirements in relation to trustee qualifications

 PTP Certificate in DC Pension Scheme Trusteeship.
 Further details are available here.

-Information for educational providers who are interested in having their course included on the Pensions Authority’s list of trustee qualification courses is available under Related File(s) below.
+Information for educational providers who are interested in having their course included on the Authority’s list of trustee qualification and knowledge courses is available under Related File(s) below.